This article has been updated from a previous version.

 Take advantage of comparison shopping and inquire about potential car insurance discounts to save on your annual auto insurance premium.

-Here are 12 auto insurance discounts you may qualify for, whether you’re opening a brand new policy, switching providers, or renewing your current policy.
-Ask your insurance company if you’re eligible for any of the following discounts that can lower your car insurance rates — because the last thing you want to do is leave money on the table.
+Here are 12 auto insurance discounts you may qualify for, whether you’re buying car insurance for the first time, switching providers, or renewing your current policy.
+Ask your car insurance company if you’re eligible for any of the following discounts that can lower your car insurance rate.
+The last thing you want to do is leave money on the table.

 1. Driving school certificate insurance discount